estuary-ai/estuary-ai.github.io/README.md

 1. Clone repo!
 2. `cd` into root directory that contains `package.json`.
 Make sure you're in the `main` branch
 3. `npm install` to install all dependencies
+4. `npm install lucide-react` to install icons
-4. Make changes as you wish!
+5. Make changes as you wish!
-5. To preview your local changes on localhost:3000, run `npm start`
+6. To preview your local changes on localhost:3000, run `npm start`
-6. To push and deploy on GitHub Pages, run `npm run deploy`
+7. To push and deploy on GitHub Pages, run `npm run deploy`
-7. Make sure to push your local changes to `main` branch as well!
+8. Make sure to push your local changes to `main` branch as well!

 <!-- # Getting Started with Create React App